ArchipelagoMW/Archipelago/worlds/terraria/docs/setup_en.md

     digit number.
     * If you're not hosting your game on the Archipelago website, change "Address" to the server's URL or IP address
-3. Create a new Character and World as normal (or use an existing one if you prefer).
+3. Create a new character and world as normal (or use an existing one if you prefer).
 4. Open the world in single player or multiplayer
-5. When your ready, open chat, and send "/apstart" to start the game
+5. When you're ready, open chat, and send "/apstart" to start the game

 ## Commands